enasequence/read_docs/submit/sequence/webin-cli-spreadsheet.rst

 Consider the following tips as you complete your spreadsheet:

 - Each row of the table must include all the metadata and nucleotide sequence of exactly one of your sequence entries
-- Refer to the spreadsheet customisation and download interface to check the meaning and requirements of fields
+- Refer to the spreadsheet customisation and download interface described above to check the meaning and requirements of fields
-- Ensure that sequence field does not contain any whitespace or newline characters
+- Ensure that the sequence field does not contain any whitespace or newline characters: it should only contain the DNA characters A, C, T, G, as well as N
 - Do not modify the first two lines of the spreadsheet
 - Do not edit the column names
 - The 'Organism' field must match with the scientific name of a species-rank taxon in the NCBI Taxonomy database